RazConsta/RazConsta/README.md

 ## Hi there 👋

-- I had an intersnhip with West Monroe between June-August 2022
+- I had an internship with West Monroe between June-August 2022
 - I graduated University of Washington Tacoma with a Bachelor of Science in Computer Science and Systems and a Minor in Mathematics in Match 2023.
 - I returned as a full-time software engineer for West Monroe in July 2023